The impact of degree variability on connectivity properties of large networks: Branching functional of the configuration model

 \subsection{Continuity properties}

-We will next discuss continuity properties of branching functionals using two convergence concepts.
+We will next prove a continuity property of the branching functional which is needed for proving Theorem~\ref{the:main2}, one of the main results of this paper.
 For probability distributions $\mu,\mu_1,\mu_2,\dots$ on $\R_+$, we denote convergence in distribution by $\mu_n \dto \mu$.
 For probability distributions on $\R_+$ with finite first moments, we denote $\mu_n \Wto \mu$ if $\mu_n$ converges to $\mu$ in distribution and $(\mu_n)$ is uniformly integrable.
 Recall \cite[Theorem 7.1.5]{Ambrosio_Gigli_Savare_2008} that $\mu_n \Wto \mu$ is equivalent to convergence in the Wasserstein metric defined by

 where the infimum is computed over the set of all couplings of $\mu$ and $\nu$.
 See \cite{Leskela_Vihola_2013} for a probabilistic discussion about the Wasserstein metric.

 \begin{theorem} Let $p,p_n$ be probability measures on $\Z_+$ each with a finite nonzero mean.
 If $p_n \Wto p$ and $p(1) > 0$, then $\zetas(p_n) \to \zetas(p)$. \end{theorem}